Protocol actors

 Universal Challenger

 Universal Challengers are protocol-level fraud monitors.
-Their role is to detect and challenge fraudulent proof submissions during the vault redemption process, regardless of which application a vault belongs to.
+Their role is to detect and challenge invalid proof submissions during vault redemption, regardless of which application a vault belongs to.

 What the Universal Challenger does